microsoft/spacy-ann-linker/docs/tutorial/create_index.md

-# Tutorial: Create an ANN Index
+# Tutorial - Create an ANN Index

 Once you have your data in the supported format, and a spaCy model with vectors you can use the `spacy_ann` CLI to compute the nearest neighbors index for your Aliases and tran an Encoder for disambiguating entity spans to their canonical Id